 The German chicken soup recipe is popular all over the world, especially in Germany.
 We love to enjoy all kinds of soups, especially broths.
 The typical German menu normally starts always with a soup.
-Either it is a chicken or beef broth with special inlays, such as Leberknoedel (liver dumplings), semolina dumplings, or just plain thin soup noodles.
+Either it is a chicken or beef broth with special inlays, such as Leberknoedel (liver dumplings), semolina dumplings, or just plain thin German soup noodles.

-A homemade soup doesn't really take that long to make it.
-Just cut the ingredients in small pieces, and mix them together in one pot.
-Just let it cook.
-Preparation time is about 20 Min and cooking time depends on the amount of chicken that is used.
+A homemade soup doesn’t really take that long to make.
+Just cut the ingredients in small pieces, and combine them in one pot.
+Then just let it cook.
+Preparation time is about 20 minutes and cooking time depends on the amount of chicken that is used (up to 1 hour).

 • 2 liter filtered, purified or spring water

 • 3-5 chicken legs or wings, chicken breast, or 1 smaller chicken, fresh or frozen

 • 1-2 celery stalk